 - Outsourcing provides businesses of all sizes with an opportunity to manage an array of issues — from staffing shortages or a lack of specific expertise to disorganized or unsecure financial records.

-- Benefits of outsourcing include significant cost savings, direct access to specific accounting expertise, the minimization of turnover, the ability to scale, access to tools and processes, and flexibility.
+- Benefits of outsourcing include significant cost savings, direct access to specific accounting knowledge, the minimization of turnover, the ability to scale, access to tools and processes, and flexibility.